Xiao Zhan: Endorsements

 In 2021, Xiao Zhan has partnered with 28 brands in total and by 2022 he has collaborated with 14 more brands.
+By 2023, he is referred to as the King of Luxury, land multiple lucrative deals from both local and international brands.
+Along with Gucci, Tod's, Zenith, Ralph Lauren and beauty brands such as Yves Saint Laurent Beauty and Nars Cosmetics, Xiao has secured a deal with luxury carmaker SAIC Audi, regaining momentum among luxury household brands.

-He is named as the face of Tod's, Zenith, Gucci, Audi, Ralph Lauren, Yves Saint Laurent, regaining momentum among luxury household brands.
-He was also announced as brand ambassador and spokesperson for numerous brands such as Li-Ning, Molsion, Dettol, Zwilling, Tencent Video, WeTV, NARS, Loreal professional, PEPSI, Bubly, Tasogare Coffee, Extra Gum, Dove Chocolate, YiDa Haw-haw snack, Mendale, Usmile, Roborock, Ocak, KaiXiaoZao, Breo, Joyoung, JD E-Commerce.
+In addition, he was named brand ambassador and spokesperson for multiple brands such as Li-Ning, Molsion, Dettol, Zwilling, Tencent Video, WeTV, Loreal professional, PEPSI, Bubly, Tasogare Coffee, Extra Gum, Dove Chocolate, YiDa Haw-haw snack, Mendale, Usmile, Roborock, Ocak, KaiXiaoZao, Breo, Joyoung, JD E-Commerce.